chris-zano/alx-system_engineering-devops/README.md

-# SHELL BASICS PROJECT
+# 0x01-shell_permissions
-## This is a project on Shell Basics on ALX SE
+## This readme will contain the meaning of all the commands i will use in this project
-### In this project, I am to complete all tasks on the projects
+### They are :